by Eric B. Hare

 forming curses

-and blasphemies.
+and blasphemies,

-I will always
+and I will

-declare I had a
+always declare I

 little preview